Last updated:

 A diagnosis of acromegaly is sometimes difficult to make because the development of symptoms occurs slowly over several years.
 A diagnosis is made based upon a detailed patient history, a thorough clinical evaluation, identification of characteristic findings and specialized tests such as blood tests, a glucose tolerance test, magnetic resonance imaging (MRI) or computerized tomography (CT).

-Physicians may test the blood for elevated levels of growth hormone or IGF-1 (insulin growth factor) associated with acromegaly.
-Measurement of IGF-I is the most accurate available screening blood test.
+The blood may be tested for elevated levels of growth hormone or IGF-1 (insulin growth factor) associated with acromegaly.
+Measurement of IGF-I is the most accurate blood screening test available.
 Measurement of growth hormone is often done in conjunction with a glucose tolerance test.
 During a glucose tolerance test, individuals ingest a specific amount of sugar that should lower GH levels in the blood.
-In individuals with overproduction of growth hormone, this reduction does not occur.
+In individuals with overproduction of growth hormone this reduction does not occur.

-Physicians may also order an MRI, preferably, or CT scan of the brain to reveal the presence and size of a pituitary tumor.
+An MRI or CT scan of the brain may be ordered to reveal the presence and size of a pituitary tumor.
 During MRI, a magnetic field and radio waves are used to create cross-sectional images of organs and structures in the body.
 During CT scanning, a computer and X-rays are used to create a film showing cross-sectional images of an organ’s tissue structure.

 Additional tests may be performed to assess the extent of acromegaly in an individual including echocardiography to evaluate whether the heart is involved, tests to determine whether sleep apnea is present and a colonoscopy to assess the health of the colon and establish a baseline for further testing.
 Patients with acromegaly may be at increased risk for bone fractures, and testing with X-rays or assessment of bone mineral density with a DXA (dual X-ray absorptiometry) scan may be ordered.